Happy National Autism Awareness Month!

 Charlie wishes his life could be as predictable and simple as chicken nuggets.
 And it usually is.
-He has his clean room, his carefully organized bird books and art supplies, his favorite foods, and comfortable routines.
+He has his clean room, his carefully organized bird books, art supplies, his favorite foods, and comfortable routines.

-But his perfectly ordinary life has been unraveling ever since his war journalist father was injured in Afghanistan.
-Now his life consists of living with Gram, trips to the hospital and wishing things were back to normal.
+But his perfectly ordinary life has been unraveling since his war journalist father was injured in Afghanistan.
+Now his life consists of living with Gram, trips to the hospital, and wishing things were back to normal.

 Best road trip story since Road Trip by Gary and Jim Paulsen.
-This story has so much more depth to it than I thought it would.
-It’s always nice when a story is better then you expected.
+This story has so much more depth than I thought it would.
+It’s always nice when a story is better than you expected.

-I have a problem with reading stories about people on the spectrum.
+I have a problem with reading stories about people who are autistic.
 That problem being when they get anxious, I get anxious.
-It comes from the days back in elementary where when the characters in the story got hurt I felt the pain.
+When I was a kid and when I read a story where a character gets hurt, I felt the pain.
 The things that make Charlie anxious, to me, are completely understandable.
-He’s forced into a cross-country road trip, has to handle multiple unfamiliar situations, and deal with twin little brothers and a teenage sister who doesn’t show much empathy towards him.
+He’s being forced into a cross-country road trip, has to handle multiple unfamiliar situations, and deal with little twin brothers and a teenage sister who don’t show much empathy towards him.
 But even through all that, he manages to come out the other side.
-But don’t worry, Charlie’s anxiety and social issues aren’t the main theme to this story.
-It is so much more.
+But don’t worry, Charlie’s anxiety and social issues aren’t the main themes of this story.
+There is so much more.

-Charlie talks about chicken nuggets so much I started to crave them myself.
-I read in the Acknowledgements that this book was originally named ‘Chicken Nuggets Across America”.
-Personally, that title would’ve gotten my attention faster than “Someday Birds”.
+Charlie talks about chicken nuggets so much that I started to crave them myself.
+I read in the Acknowledgements that this book was initially named ‘Chicken Nuggets Across America”.
+Personally, that title would’ve gotten my attention faster than “Someday Birds.”

-Charlie got to see some really cool birds on his trip like a Great Horned Owl, a Turkey Vulture, etc., see picture below:
+Charlie got to see some really cool birds on his trip.
+Like a Great Horned Owl, a Turkey Vulture, etc., see the pictures below:

 My favorite bird is the Potoo, see picture below:

-Yes, that is what it’s called and yes, those are its real eyes.
+Yes, that is what it is called, and yes, those are its real eyes.
 Looks like a puppet, right?
 And that’s the reason I love it.

 I have an incredibly long list of books I want to read, and I didn’t know if I would ever get to this one.
 Luckily, I was given the opportunity to meet Sally J. Pla in person, so her books sprung to the top of my list.
-You’re probably wondering ‘how did a lowly book reviewer like me get a chance to meet the author of two great books?’
-The answer to that question is: connections!
-I got to ask her many questions and here are a few of them.
+You’re probably wondering, ‘how did a lowly book reviewer like me get a chance to meet the author of two great books?’
+The answer to that question is connections!
+I got to ask her many questions, and here are a few.
 Heads up, the answers to the questions aren’t word for word.